EduardoCorVal/study-notebook/GC/Core Infrastructure.md

 GKE manages all the control plane components for us.
 It's responsible for provisioning and managing all the control plane infrastructure behind it
   - *Autopilot mode:* Optimized for production, strong security posture

+# M6 Cloud Run

+Managed Compute Platform that can run stateless containers Serverless -> Remove the need for insfrastructure management Build on _Knative_, an open API and runtime environment built on kubernatess Can automatically scale up and down
+Steps: Write -> Build and package -> Deploy to Cloud Run

+**Cloud functions**:
+A single-purpose function that completes the necessary image manipulations and then arrante for it automatically run whenever a new image is uploaded
+- Lightweight, event-based, asyunchronous compute solution
+- Responde to cloud events without the need to manage a server or a runtime environment

 # Discounts

 - VMs: _Sustained-use discounts_ starts to apply automatically to vms the longer they run.
 For each vm that runs for more than 25% of a month, Compute engine automatically applies a discount for every addtional minute